gaurav6386/wagtail/docs/reference/contrib/routablepage.rst

 The basics
 ==========

-To use ``RoutablePageMixin``, you need to make your class inherit from both :class:`wagtail.contrib.routable_page.models.RoutablePageMixin` and :class:`wagtail.models.Page`, then define some view methods and decorate them with ``wagtail.contrib.routable_page.models.route``.
+To use ``RoutablePageMixin``, you need to make your class inherit from both :class:`wagtail.models.routable_page.RoutablePageMixin` and :class:`wagtail.models.Page`, then define some view methods and decorate them with ``wagtail.models.routable_page.route``.
 These view methods behave like ordinary Django view functions, and must return an ``HttpResponse`` object; typically this is done through a call to ``django.shortcuts.render``.

 Here's an example of an ``EventIndexPage`` with three views, assuming that an ``EventPage`` model with an ``event_date`` field has been defined elsewhere: